TheoRum/manuscript_WMH_SLE/README.md

-# Tract based white matter hyperintensity patterns in Systemic Lupus Erythematosus.

-README file for the following manuscript:
+# README file for the following manuscript:

 Rumetshofer, T., Inglese, F., de Bresser, J. et al. Tract-based white matter hyperintensity patterns in patients with systemic lupus erythematosus using an unsupervised machine learning approach.
 Sci Rep 12, 21376 (2022). https://doi.org/10.1038/s41598-022-25990-w

+Under General Data Protection Regulation (GDPR) restrictions, the MRI and other patient data cannot be made publicly available.
+Each of the two sites involved in this study (Lund University, Leiden University Medical
+Center) can share anonymized data with individual sites following an appropriate data transfer agreement (DTA).
+Under such agreement, each site (Lund, Leiden) will share only their own data with the signing site.
+Requests for DTA should be sent to Pia Sundgren (Lund University, pia.sundgren@med.lu.se) or Itamar Ronen (Leiden University Medical Center, i.ronen@lumc.nl).

-In this work a method was created to characterize WMH in a two-site Systemic Lupus Erythematosus (SLE) dataset.
+In this work a method was created to characterize white matter hyperintensities (WMH) in a two-site Systemic Lupus Erythematosus (SLE) dataset.
 The core step consists of cluster analysis (hierarchical clustering) to identify SLE phenotypes which can be associated to specific WM tracts.

 # Installation